retroelec/T-HMI-C64/README.md

 - You may have to adapt the file Makefile and change the name of the serial port (adapt variable PORT).
 - On a linux system you may have to add the group dialout to your user to be able to upload code as a normal user:
   sudo usermod -a -G dialout your-username
   (You have to logout and login again to get the group get active.)
+  It may also be necessary to allow normal users to access the serial port:
+  sudo chmod 666 /dev/ttyACM0
 - Optional: You *can* install the required Arduino core and libraries using the following command in the directory T-HMI-C64 (however please be aware that you could overwrite an already installed specfic Arduino core, see also next chapter):
   make install